 5 Actuarial value of assets smoothes asset gains and losses over four or five years.
-See page 9ff. for details.
+See page 10 for details.

-Investment Income and Rate of Return: The average rate of return on pension plan assets for those funds with a January 1 to December 31 fiscal year was 18.6%, up from -25.3% in FY2008.
-The average rate of return for funds using a July 1 to June 30 fiscal year was -20.2%, down from -3.9% in FY2008.
-The difference reflects positive returns earned between July 31, 2009 and December 31, 2009.
-Investment income represented 60% to 87% of total FY2009 income for those funds with a positive return.
+Investment Income and Rate of Return: The average rate of return on pension plan assets for those funds with a January 1 to December 31 fiscal year was 13.7% in FY2010, down from 18.6% in FY2009.
+The average rate of return for funds using a July 1 to June 30 fiscal year was 12.7% in FY2010, up from -20.2% in FY2009.
+Investment income represented approximately 56% to 86% of total FY2010 income.

-Ratio of Active Employees to Beneficiaries: Between FY2000 and FY2009, the ratio of total active employees to beneficiaries for the ten funds combined has gradually dropped from 1.67 actives per beneficiary to 1.26, indicating that there are fewer active employees supporting more retirees.
-The Laborers', MWRD and Forest Preserve funds all had more beneficiaries than actives in FY2009.
+Ratio of Active Employees to Beneficiaries: Between FY2001 and FY2010, the ratio of total active employees to beneficiaries for the ten funds combined has gradually dropped from 1.70 actives per beneficiary to 1.23, indicating that there are fewer active employees supporting more retirees.
+The Laborers', MWRD, CTA, Park District and Forest Preserve Funds all had more beneficiaries than actives in FY2010.

-Assets and Liabilities: The ten pension funds had approximately \$59.3 billion in combined pension and Other Post Retirement Benefit (OPEB) accrued liabilities for FY2009.6 Pension liabilities totaled \$57.7 billion and OPEB liabilities of the funds totaled \$1.6 billion.
-The funds' assets had an aggregate actuarial value of \$36.4 billion and a market value of \$29.5 billion.
-Total pension and OPEB liabilities of the seven governments reviewed in this report were \$64.0 billion (\$27.5 billion unfunded) as reported in their audited financial statements.7
+Assets and Liabilities: The ten pension funds had approximately \$62.5 billion in combined pension and Other Post Employment Benefit (OPEB) accrued liabilities for FY2010.6 Pension liabilities totaled \$60.9 billion and OPEB liabilities of the funds totaled \$1.6 billion.
+The funds' assets had an aggregate actuarial value of \$35.1 billion and a market value of \$31.4 billion.
+Total pension and OPEB liabilities of the seven governments reviewed in this report were \$67.1 billion (\$31.9 billion unfunded) as reported in their audited financial statements.7

-Employee Contributions: For all ten funds, employee contributions totaled \$652.9 million in FY2009.
+Employee Contributions: For all ten funds, employee contributions totaled \$697.2 million in FY2010.
 Most employees contribute at rates ranging from 8.5% to 9.125% of salary.8

-Employer Contributions and ARC: All funds received their statutorily required employer contributions in FY2009.
-However, none of the employers contributed the full actuarially calculated annual required employer contribution (ARC) in FY2009 and only three funds received more than 50% of the pension ARC.
-In the aggregate, in order to meet the pension ARC in FY2009 employers should have contributed \$1.8 billion but they contributed less than half that amount, \$859.0 million, falling short by \$976.2 million.
-Employers contributed an aggregate equivalent of 11.4% of payroll to the pension funds for pension obligations but in order to meet the ARC should have contributed an additional 12.9% for a total of 24.3% of payroll in FY2009.
+Employer Contributions and ARC: All funds received their statutorily required employer contributions in FY2010.
+However, none of the employers contributed the full actuarially calculated annual required employer contribution (ARC) in FY2010 and only two funds, the Teachers' Fund and the CTA Fund, contributed more than 50% of the pension ARC.
+In the aggregate, in order to meet the pension ARC in FY2010, employers should have contributed \$2.1 billion.
+Instead they contributed less than half that amount, \$959.1 million, falling short by approximately \$1.2 billion.
+Employers contributed an aggregate equivalent of 12.6% of payroll to the pension funds for pension obligations, but in order to meet the ARC, they should have contributed an additional 15.2% for a total of 27.8% of payroll in FY2010.